-- 3.4.
-Facilities Inspection and Materials Testing.
-The Contractor agrees to permit access to its facilities, subcontractor facilities and the Contractor's processes or services, at reasonable times for inspection of the facilities or materials covered under this Contract.
-The State shall also have the right to test, at its own cost, the materials to be supplied under this Contract.
-Neither inspection of the Contractor's facilities nor materials testing shall constitute final acceptance of the materials or services.
-If the State determines non-compliance of the materials, the Contractor shall be responsible for the payment of all costs incurred by the State for testing and inspection. - 3.5.
+- 3.5.
 Notices.
 Notices to the Contractor required by this Contract shall be made by the State to the person indicated on the Offer and Acceptance form submitted by the Contractor unless otherwise stated in the Contract.
 Notices to the State required by the Contract shall be made by the Contractor to the Solicitation Contact Person indicated on the Solicitation cover sheet, unless otherwise stated in the Contract.
-An authorized Procurement Officer and an authorized Contractor representative may change their respective person to whom notice shall be given by written notice to the other and an authorized to the Contract shall not be necessary. - 3.6.
+An authorized Procurement Officer and an authorized Contractor representative may change their respective person to whom notice shall be given by written notice to the other and an amendment to the Contract shall not be necessary. - 3.6.
 Advertising, Publishing and Promotion of Contract.
 The Contractor shall not use, advertise or promote information for commercial benefit concerning this Contract without the prior written approval of the Procurement Officer. - 3.7.
 Property of the State.
 Any materials, including reports, computer programs and other deliverables, created under this Contract are the sole property of the State.
 The Contractor is not entitled to a patent or copyright on those materials and may not transfer the patent or copyright to anyone else.
 The Contractor shall not use or release these materials without the prior written consent of the State. - 3.8.
 Ownership of Intellectual Property.
 Any and all intellectual property, including but not limited to copyright, invention, trademark, trade name, service mark, and/or trade secrets created or conceived pursuant to or as a result of this Contract and any related subcontract ("Intellectual Property"), shall be work made for hire and the State shall be considered the creator of such Intellectual Property.
 The agency, department, division, board or commission of the State of Arizona requesting the issuance of this Contract shall own (for and on behalf of the State) the entire right, title and interest to the Intellectual Property throughout the world.
 Contractor shall notify the State, within thirty (30) days, of the creation of any Intellectual Property by it or its subcontractor(s).
 Contractor, on behalf of itself and any subcontractor(s), agrees to execute any and all document(s) necessary to assure ownership of the Intellectual Property vests in the State and shall take no affirmative actions that might have the effect of vesting all or part of the Intellectual Property in any entity other than the State.
 The Intellectual Property shall not be disclosed by Contractor or its subcontractor(s) to any entity not the State without the express written authorization of the agency, department, division, board or commission of the State of Arizona requesting the issuance of this Contract.